Klnder/Klnder/README.md

 :mortar_board: Graduated in 2018 at ISEN in France with engineering degree.
 Learn basics of multiple langages of development and get some experiences working in Tech companies.

-📖 Learning how to implement a CSS Framework to my previous project, and looking at Vue.js

 <h3 align="center">My projects</h3>